shrashti-19/JAVA/README.md

   - `stock.java`: Calculates the maximum profit from stock prices.
   - `minimum.java`: Finds the minimum height difference after modifying the array.
   - `Permutation.java`: Finds the next permutation of an array.
+  - `duplicates.java`: Finds duplicates in an array.
+  - `subarray.java`: Finds the number of subarrays that sum to a target.
+  - `Sum.java`: Finds triplets that sum to zero.
+  - `Foursum.java`: Finds quadruplets that sum to a target.
   - **GFG/**: Contains solutions to problems from GeeksforGeeks.
     - `reverse.java`: Reverses an array.
     - `zeroes.java`: Moves all zeroes to the end of an array.
     - `OneTranscation.java`: Finds the maximum profit with one transaction.
     - `StockSell.java`: Finds the maximum profit with multiple transactions.
+    - `maxCircular.java`: Finds the maximum sum of a circular subarray.
+    - `kadens.java`: Implementation of Kadane's algorithm.
+    - `Maj.java`: Finds the majority element in an array.
+    - `MaxProduct.java`: Finds the maximum product of a subarray.
+    - `missingnumber.java`: Finds the missing number in an array.
+    - `permutations.java`: Finds the next permutation of an array.
+    - `Rotate.java`: Rotates an array.
+    - `countTriplets.java`: Counts the number of triplets that sum to a target.
+    - `minimum.java`: Finds the minimum height difference after modifying the array.

 - **BackTracking/**: Contains backtracking problems and their solutions.
   - `subsets.java`: Finds all subsets of a given string.